VeriorPies/MineCloud/README.md

       ```
       aws configure
       ```
-      When prompted, Enter the `Access key` and `Secret access key` you got from last step (and optionally choose the default AWS region and output format)
+      When prompted, Enter the `Access key` and `Secret access key` you got from the last step (and optionally choose the default AWS region and output format)
-    - Once done, type `aws sts get-caller-identity` in the terminal to confirm the AWS CLI credentials is set up correctly.
+    - Once done, type `aws sts get-caller-identity` in the terminal to confirm the AWS CLI credentials are set up correctly.
 You should see something like this:
       ```
       {
         "UserId": "1234567890",